Intentional Self Regulation

 Self-care guidance, practical tools, and support information for stress, distress, and mental wellbeing.

-Self-care is important, but it is not a substitute for support.
+Self regulation is a support tool, not a replacement for support itself.
 If things are feeling too heavy, too constant, or too hard to manage on your own, please reach out to someone you trust or connect with a professional support service.

 Need urgent help?